Skip to content

 What moves the number most

 The result responds to Purchase Price, Monthly Lease Cost, Lease Term, and Useful Life After Lease.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this